 What is the Appeals Council process?

 The Appeals Council is headquartered in Falls Church, Virginia with additional offices in Baltimore, Maryland and Crystal City, Virginia.
 Typically a case finds itself at the Appeals Council after it has been denied at the initial level, reconsideration level, and denied by the Administrative Law Judge.
-Because of new changes to the Social Security Regulations, you should first speak with an experienced attorney before filing a request for review before the Appeals Council.
+Because of new changes to the Social Security Regulations, you should first speak with an experienced Social Security attorney before filing a request for review before the Appeals Council.
 The Appeals Council will generally only remand a case back to the hearing judge if new evidence is presented or if the council finds that the judge committed some technical error in the decision.
 The second hearing will be conducted in the same manner as the first hearing; however, a new judge will be assigned to the case.
 Occasionally, the council will find that a second hearing is not necessary, and it may overturn the judge’s decision completely and award benefits to the individual.
 This is why it is so important to be completely prepared for the Appeals Council and to hire an experienced Montgomery Social Security lawyer.

 The Appeals Council may decide to not review your case.
 If it does decide to review your case, it may either reverse the decision issued by the Administrative Law Judge, which means it will reject the unfavorable decision and issue you a fully favorable or partially favorable decision; or it may remand your case back to the Administrative Law Judge with specific instructions for the Judge to consider.
 If your case is remanded, your case will be returned to your local ODAR(Office of Disability and Review) for your case to be reset for another hearing before the same Administrative Law Judge that had your previous hearing.
 The judge must then take the instructions outlined by the Appeals Council and give you another hearing, adhering to the instructions.
 You and your lawyer will receive a copy of the Appeals Council's final action in your case, even a refusal to review your case.
 Sadly, a study in 2009 showed that the average appeal took 261 days to complete.
 In our experience, we have found that the Appeals Council will decide a case anywhere from 6 to 24 months.